top of page

 This website combines both:

-• a portal for BICCS members
+• a dedicated portal for BICCS members

 The portal provides a unique resource of educational material, centred around our annual conferences and highlight sessions, and training resources as well as policy documents and key clinical guidelines.
 We would encourage any healthcare professionals involved in managing patients with ICCs or interested in learning more, to consider becoming a BICCS member.
 One of our key roles is to represent the healthcare community in this field at a national level, and the wider the membership, the stronger this representation becomes.